Bios-Marcel/memoryalike/README.md

 ## How to use it

-It's not done yet, so it's basically useless.
+It's not done yet, so it's the bare minimum required for playing.

 You need to download Golang 1.14 or later and either create an executable with `go build .` or run it directly via `go run .`.

 ## What's up with the name

 That's as far as my imagination goes.
+If you have suggestions for a better name, feel free to hit me up.